HSTA VB Retiree – Enrollment Overview

 - You marry and want to enroll your spouse and /or newly eligible dependent children.
 A copy of your marriage certificate is required.

 - You need to enroll a newborn or newly adopted child.
 In order to add a newly adopted child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
 To enroll a newborn you do not need to attach a copy of the birth certificate or submit the social security number to your EC-2H.
 A copy of the birth certificate is required only if the child has a different last name from the retiree.
-A social security number is required within 60 days of the date of birth.
+A Social Security Number is required within 60 days from the date of the EUTF Confirmation Notice.

 - You have a change in family status involving the loss of eligibility of a family member (e.g., separation, divorce, death, child marries, no longer lives with you, loses student status or turns age 19 or 24 if a student).